Volunteer in a Kindergarten or Care Center Abroad

 As a volunteer in a Kindergarten or Care Center, you’ll be providing emotional and educational support to underprivileged children around the world.
 Volunteers help to run fun educational activities such as art classes, English lessons and games, singing and dancing, sports, and more.
 Your role will be to assist the local staff in developing stimulating new ideas to engage young minds.
 Any encouragement you can offer goes a long way toward building a child’s self esteem and confidence.

-Volunteer work within Care Center and Kindergartens tends to be a more structured than work in orphanages.
+Volunteer work within Care Center and Kindergartens fits into our goal for our projects with children to be structured around community-based care.
 Most of these placements have a smaller number of children to support and a specific schedule to follow throughout the day.
 Input and new ideas from volunteers are still greatly appreciated though!

 It’s important to remember that children, no matter what type of placement they spend their day in, are all in-need of support from volunteers.
 There isn’t one group of children that is more deserving than another.